 Please note that the EU Official Journal contains the official list and, in case of conflict, its content prevails over that of the EU Sanctions Map.

-Commission guidelines No 2013/C 205/05 on the eligibility of Israeli entities and their activities in the subcontractors, recipients of financial support to third parties).
-In this case, coapplicants will be invited to remove or replace that entity and/or to change its status into associated partner.
+any entity they maintain.
+Affected entities may continue to apply to calls for proposals.
+However, as long as the Council measures are not lifted, such entities are not eligible to participate in any funded role (beneficiaries, affiliated entities, subcontractors, recipients of financial support to third parties, etc).
+In case of multi-beneficiary grant calls, applicants will be invited to remove or replace that entity and/or to change its status into associated partner.
 Tasks and budget may be redistributed accordingly.

-Commission guidelines No 2013/C 205/05 on the eligibility of Israeli entities and their activities in the territories occupied by Israel since June 1967 for grants, prizes and financial instruments funded by the EU from 2014 onwards (OJEU C 205 of 19.07.2013, pp. 9-11).